Goal Setting for Students

 • Relevant (does it connect with your vision and values?)

-I personally use the Full Focus Planner, by Hyatt, and they have a student planner for high school students and those in college which I highly recommend.
-You’d think with all this Hyatt talk I get a fee….nope!
-I’ve just used it and seen a difference in my own life.
+I use the Full Focus Planner by Hyatt, which I highly recommend.
+I’ve seen using the Full Focus Planner make a difference in my own life.

 Student Goals

-First, start with a not too distant vision.
+First, start with a vision that is not too distant.
 Spark a conversation with your teen or young adult around what the future looks like for them 1 to 3 years out.
-Ask a lot of questions to guide them instead of directing or telling them what to do.
+Ask many questions to guide them instead of directing or telling them what to do.
 If you have a thought you want to tell them, pause and reword it as a question…then wait for them to speak.
 If they get overwhelmed, table it and come back to it later.

 The vision might be to attend a particular college after high school, get a college internship, achieve a specific GPA in school that might open doors, or get involved in a new hobby or extracurricular.
-Future visions have a lot of components from school, vocation, hobby, physical, financial, and relationships just to make a few.
+Future visions have a lot of components, including school, vocation, hobbies, physical, financial, and relationships, to name a few.

 Next, create a goal for one of the quarters that would be a step toward achieving the vision.
-I typically start with the nearest quarter then work outward.
-I reevaluate at the end of each period not only my achievements but what really should come next.
+I typically start with the nearest quarter and then work outward.
+At the end of each period, I reevaluate my achievements and what should come next.
 I often find myself revising based on what I learned.
 Because I’m writing these down, I’m thankful for my favorite Frixion erasable pens….I’ve actually become addicted and own them in every color as well as their highlighters – oh my!

-Finally, I plan a celebration reward AND I plan incremental small ways to celebrate the wins along the way to the final goal.
-I believe this is crucial for student success, even more than for adults.
+Finally, I plan a celebration reward AND incremental small ways to celebrate the wins along the way to the final goal.
+This is crucial for student success, even more than for adults.
 Concentrate on celebrating the wins along the way.
-In my digital course during our weekly live Q&A session, I asked a question of my students about a habit related to the course.
+During our live Q&A sessions in my digital course, I asked my students a question about a habit related to the course.
 Opal hit it 100% – what did I do?
 I celebrated by gifting her an Amazon gift card.
 No one knew I had planned to do so, so they weren’t doing it for a reward.
 Opal is one impressive young lady who is on her way to executing her vision for her life.

 What Comes Next

-My final advice is to be intentional and create the time and space to achieve the goals and design a course toward the vision.
-If you don’t design it with time in the week, you’ll drift and leave it to chance that you’ll get to your best fit destination.
+My final advice is to be intentional, create the time and space to achieve the goals, and design a course toward the vision.
+If you don’t design it with time in the week, you’ll drift and leave it to chance that you’ll get to your best-fit destination.